Recipe for 2:

 Moroccan Spice Mix:

-Pinch of Chilli Powder (or as much as you want it spicy hot)
+Pinch of chilli powder (or as much as you want for spicy hot)

 1 - "Clean" the Meat